impossibleDoctor/ece197-assignments/README.md

-# Object Detection training, testing and demo scripts
+# Object Detection training and testing scripts
 *by Cyrille C. Cervantes*

 This repository contains the training, testing as well as the demonstration scripts for the object detection of three classes, namely,